ForgeOps

 4. Deploy the platform.

-When the platform is deployed, new DS pods are created, and the data is automatically restored from the most recent backup available in the cloud storage location you configured.
+When the platform is deployed, new DS pods are created, and the data is automatically restored from the most recent backup available in the cloud storage bucket you specified.

 To verify that the data has been restored: